Privacy and planning services

-If you have questions about data or privacy please contact our Data Protection Officer can be contacted at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF or email [email protected].
+If you have questions about data or privacy please contact our Data Protection Officer at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF or email [email protected].

 The personal information we collect